“Purpose positioning that helps you Learn yourself, Love yourself and Be yourself.... Unapologetically”

 A Look Inside Your Head: Getting Clear Exercise:

 Scaffolding is an important feature on a construction site.
 Who holds you up during your building process.
 Create a list of your supports, personal and professional.
 Do you have mentors, a therapist, a friend you can talk to about anything, a close family confidant?
 Plan in advance for a meltdown.
 They come to all of us.
 If you don’t have a therapist, spiritual advisor, or mentor, start the research now.
 Friends are good for general advice but when the real storms of life come you need a professional.
 Storms at work call for a good mentor.
 Mental and emotional storms require a trained professional so put together a “Break glass in case of emergency “list of 5 Therapists whose offices you have called to verify that they are taking new patients and take your insurance.
 That’s it, no commitment beyond that.
-Each day, just google search a few and write down at least 5 names then if feeling like you want to do some prevention work and do a mental health wellness checkup, make the call now.
+Each day, for 5 days just search one clinician and write down at least 5 names and contact information.
+On day 5 or later, if you are feeling like you want to do some prevention work and do a mental health wellness checkup, make the call now.
 If not ready for that yet, put the list in an easy to find location so that when the storm comes (and it will) you will have a ready-made list of places to call to try to get a first available appointment.